Deby Dixon is a passionate wolf and wildlife advocate that photographs and writes about Yellowstone full time.

 This was in early July.
 When we returned home, I looked her up and have been a fan of her work ever since.

-She keeps her travel trailer in Gardiner, at the park's Northern entrances.
-Last winter, she rented an apartment there off season but made her way into the park every time she could all winter long.
+Deby keeps her travel trailer in Gardiner, at the park's northern entrances.
+Last winter, she rented an apartment there off-season but made her way into the park every time she could all winter long.

 Deby is well respected by the other photographers, and park rangers as well, even though she has no official connection with the parks service.

 “She's a great photographer and she's driven by a genuine love of the animals and the park,” the Pebble Creek campground host told me.
 “Everyone around here looks up to her.
 She is very dedicated.
 Has to be to keep the hours she keeps taking her pictures.”